Oathbreaker (Game of Thrones): Beyond the Wall

 Bran and the Three-eyed Raven observe a vision of a young Eddard Stark, Lord Howland Reed, and four other rebel soldiers arriving at the Tower of Joy in Dorne's Red Mountains at the climax of Robert's Rebellion.
 Ser Arthur Dayne and Ser Gerold Hightower greet Eddard as he arrives.
 Eddard announces that Prince Rhaegar Targaryen and the Mad King have been killed and asks why Ser Arthur was not present at the Battle of the Trident.
 Ser Arthur replies that he has been ordered to stay at the tower.
 After Eddard demands to know where his sister Lyanna is, the battle begins.
 Eddard kills Ser Gerold, but Ser Arthur defeats most of Eddard's men by himself, and is about to kill Eddard when a wounded Howland rises and stabs Ser Arthur through the back before Eddard delivers the fatal blow.

 When a woman's scream emerges from the tower, Ned begins to run inside.
 The Three-Eyed Raven explains that the rest of the vision is intended for another time, but Bran demands to stay and calls out to Ned.
 Ned turns for a second, seemingly having heard Bran's voice, but continues inside, before the Three-Eyed Raven pulls Bran out of the vision.
 Back in the cave, Bran demands to know what was in the tower.
 The Three-Eyed Raven does not attend Bran's demands, saying he will eventually have to leave the cave but first must learn "everything".

 In the Narrow Sea

 As they sail to Oldtown, Samwell Tarly explains to Gilly that women are not welcomed at the Citadel and that he intends to leave her and her baby, Little Sam, with his family at Horn Hill while he trains to be a maester, but reassures her that she and Little Sam are all that matter to him.
 Gilly declares that Sam is the father of Little Sam.

 At Winterfell

 Smalljon Umber meets with Ramsay and Harald Karstark.
-Despite his dislike of Roose Bolton and his refusal to pledge fealty to Ramsay, Smalljon wishes to ally with the Boltons to destroy the Wildlings Jon has let settle south of the Wall.
+Despite his dislike of Roose Bolton and his refusal to pledge fealty to Ramsay, Smalljon wishes to ally with the Boltons in exchange for protection from the Wildlings who Jon has let settle south of the Wall, unaware that it was merely to protect them from the White Walkers.
 To demonstrate his loyalty, Smalljon presents Rickon Stark and Osha as his prisoners, proving Rickon's identity by also presenting the severed head of Rickon's direwolf Shaggydog.